Historic Increases in Email Volumes Eating Up Your Time?

 According to a survey done for over 7,000 communities, the volume of communication with property managers has increased by 40% in the past 24 months.
-If you extrapolate this the Boards are also experiencing an increased volume of communication.
-As a volunteer, you want o know how to reduce the volume of communication boards deal with at your HOA and condo community.
+If you extrapolate this, the data is showing that the HOA Boards are also experiencing an increased volume of communication.
+As a volunteer, you want to know how to reduce the volume of communication boards deal with at your HOA and condo community.

 Here are 8 ways you can deal with this increased communication traffic:

 1. Online access to info 24/7 365: Give owners the information they need online.
 Post documents, policies, answers to FAQs, and their account balance in an online portal so they can retrieve the answers themselves.

 2. Mobile Functionality: Homeowners are on the go and an increasing % of them use their smartphones to get the information they need.
 Does your community offer this convenience?